southbridgeio/redmine_chat_telegram/README.md

 * You need to configure Sidekiq queues `default` and `telegram`.
 [Config example](https://github.com/centosadmin/redmine_chat_telegram/blob/master/extras/sidekiq.yml) - place it to `redmine/config` directory
 * Don't forget to run migrations `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`

+### Upgrade to 2.0.0

+Since version 2.0.0 this plugin uses [redmine_telegram_common](https://github.com/centosadmin/redmine_telegram_common) 0.1.0 version, where removed Telegram CLI dependency.
+Please, take a look on new requirements.

 ### Create Telegram Bot

 It is necessary to register a bot and get its token.